-To remain successful, organizations need to innovate and grow.
-Hiring top talent is essential to growing your organization, but promoting internally is a win-win for both you and your happy employees who can move up and fill vacant positions.
+Business owners need teams that continue to innovate and grow to remain successful.
+Hiring top talent is essential to growing your organization, but promoting internally is just as critical and can be a win-win for you and your employees who want to move up within your organization.

-In this article, we’ll explain why your organization needs to invest in employee development plans, why professional development matters to your employees, and how employee benefits can help.
+In this article, we'll explain why your organization needs to invest in employee development, why professional development matters to your employees, and how you can support your development efforts through employee benefits.

 What is employee development?

-Employee development is when you support your employees’ professional development through training programs, learning opportunities, or promoting hands-on experience.
+Employee development is the process of supporting your employees' professional development through leadership training, learning opportunities, or hands-on experience.
 It also involves making your employees feel appreciated and supported so they can continue to grow in the workplace.

-Employee development activities can help workers establish career goals, develop new soft skills, and provide new opportunities at your organization.
+Employee development activities can help workers establish career goals, develop new soft skills, and provide new opportunities for advancement at your organization.

 How does employee development affect employees?